dojo/docs/dojox/mobile/deviceTheme.rst

 .. html ::

-  dojox/mobile/themes/iphone/base.css
+  dojox/mobile/themes/ios7/base.css
-  com/acme/themes/iphone/MyWidget.css
+  com/acme/themes/ios7/MyWidget.css

-If you specify '@theme' as a theme file name, it will be replaced with the theme folder name (e.g. 'iphone').
+If you specify '@theme' as a theme file name, it will be replaced with the theme folder name (e.g. 'ios7').
 For example,

 .. html ::